postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 `pm.variables` | Use to define a local variable. | `pm.variables.set("variable_key", "variable_value");`
 `unset` | You can use `unset` to remove a variable. | `pm.environment.unset("variable_key");`

-> If you have view access but not edit access to an environment, your script code will only affect the current value, and won't be synced or shared with your team.
+> If you have Viewer access but not Editor access to an environment, your script code will affect the current value but won't be synced or shared with your team.

 For instructions on how to use variables in pre-request or test scripts, see [Using variables in scripts](#using-variables-in-scripts).